-Multi-account Access allows you to log into multiple Sumo Logic accounts (also called organizations) using one username (email address) and password.
+Multi-account access allows you to log into multiple Sumo Logic accounts (also called organizations) using one username (email address) and password.
 If the same username already exists in more than one Sumo Logic organization, the accounts are linked automatically.
 No action is required, though initially, you will be asked to change your password.
 When you do, this will become your multi-account password.

 After you log into Sumo Logic, in the menu under your name, you will see the list of organizations that you can access under Switch Org.
 To change organizations, select a new organization from the list.
-When prompted, log in using your username and multi-account password.

 If a user belongs to two different Sumo Logic organizations, they will each count as one allocated user for each organization.